AlainParadis/designschool/_topics/employers.md

   Unitedwayeo.ca<br />
   Description-of-Work:<br />
   Responsible for designing and producing print and digital collaterals to help achieve the strategic objectives of the organization.
 The position works with the Marketing and Communications team and other stakeholders to interpret design and creative needs and to propose and execute creative solutions. <br />

-  Victory Arts Incorporated <br />
-  Tero Hollo<br />
-  Supervisor <br />
-  tero@victoryarts.com<br />
-  613-276-6320   <br />
-  1338 Wellington St. West, Suite 200, Ottawa, ON K1Y 3B7<br />
-  <a href="https://victoryarts.com" target="_blank">victoryarts.com</a><br />
-  Description-of-Work: The students will be working on  a series of shorts for a larger motion project.
-They will be required to finish at least one short while at co-op with the given script provided for them.<br />

   Feather Company<br />
   Dominic Coballe<br />